iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 Data visualization is a way to help the user create a mental model [TODO], converting data into understanding; for each particular situation and use case a unique visualization might be needed.

 **Linked Data Visualization** book[^ld-visualization-book] provides a comprehensive review of state-of-the-art for Linked Data visualization tools as of 2020.
-The book lists several dozen software tools, and compares them by multiple parameters.
+The book lists several dozen software tools and compares them by multiple parameters.

 [^ld-visualization-book]: Linked Data Visualization: Techniques, Tools and Big Data. — Laura Po, Nikos Bikakis, Federico Desimoni, and George Papastefanatos | Morgan & Claypool, 2020 http://www.linkeddatavisualization.com/

 The book features a number of data visualizations: tables, timelines, and charts, — but curiously enough, it never mentions that these visualizations were **authored** using one or multiple tools the book explores.

+The authors had put an immense effort into setting up, comparing and analysing Linked Data visualization software, but none of the tools they tried gave them an impression that it can aid them in the complex and tedious task of authoring a book, — a process solely focused on analysing, managing and distilling information, a kind of work that Linked Data should be most useful for.

+This sounds like a shortcoming.

+## Can we do better?

-## Criteria for a Linked Data visualization system
+Can we build a Linked Data visualization tool which could help prepare visualizations for publications like

-What kind of visualization tool can be actually used to aid building such a book, or perhaps, this article?

-### Which category should it belong to?

-Visualization tools categories are listed below.

-The instruments are categorized into a few groups explored below.
+* Linked Data Visualization book we mentioned before
+* or, say, this article?

+What criteria should such a tool satisfy?

+### Categories

+In Figure 2 we reproduce the categories of Linked Data visualization tools that Blomquist at al indicate, and select the particular categories we will be interested in.

 <figure>
   {{ render("whitepaper-categories") }}
-  <figcaption><strong>Figure 2.</strong> Visualization tools categories.</figcaption>
+  <figcaption><strong>Figure 2.</strong> Visualization tools categories</figcaption>
 </figure>

-### State of the art: existing tools
+Let's examine the two categories which look promising.

+#### Multiple visualization types

-To present the analysis results, the book uses tables.
-For instance, Table 3.1 compares a number of tools that enjoy multiple visualization types each.
-We reproduce that table below plus section 3.2 (browsers).
+To present analysis results for this category, Table 3.1[^ld-visualization-book] summarizes capabilities which those tools have.
+We reproduce that table below with a few modifications:

+* Tools which were not marked as Available are excluded because, for practical purposes, they no longer exist;
+* The `Setting` and `Application Type` columns are omitted because they say "Generic" and "Web" respectively for all elements;
+* The original table used single-character codes to denote data and visualization types (for instance, `C` for "chart"), — we use icons instead.
+Please hover over an icon to see a tooltip explaining its meaning;
+* We add a new column :material-table: for tabular visualization and fill in its values.

 <figure class="no-min-width">
   {{ render("tools-with-various-visualizations") }}
-  <figcaption><strong>Figure 3.</strong> Visualization tools comparison.</figcaption>
+  <figcaption><strong>Figure 3.</strong> Visualization tools supporting multiple visualizations</figcaption>
 </figure>

-Curiously, none of the tools analyzed in the book was actually used to generate any of the data visualizations it posesses.
-At least that is what we have to assume: otherwise the authors would probably have mentioned the fact because it makes a point about usability and practical wortheness of Linked Data capable software.

-What kind of a visualizaion system could the Linked Data Visualization book authors use to help generate tables and diagrams in their book?

-## Visualization system: criteria
+!!! danger "TODO"
+    Not all necessary columns are rendered, fix that

+It is immediately obvious why Figure 3 (or its prototype, Table 3.1 in the book) itself could not be generated using any of these tools: none of them **supports a tabular visualization**.

+!!! danger "TODO"
+    is that right?

+While it was likely a deliberate design decision, tables are a comparatively simple yet extremely useful form of presenting information, ubiquitous in all kinds of publications.
+Hence we end up with first Criterion for our target visualization system:

+!!! info "Criterion 1"
+    Visualization tool must be capable of generating tables.

+#### Browsers

+!!! danger "TODO"
+    Document browsers here.

+### Plugin support

+The range of available visualizations is infinite, and it would be impossible to accommodate any possible use case in one software package.
+Users might want to create their own visualizations for their very specific needs.
+These thoughts call for a plugin approach [TODO], where a visualization toolkit can be extended using predefined hooks via third-party plugins.

+!!! danger "TODO"
+    Show that none of these tools supports plugins.
+Or do they?

+!!! info "Criterion 2"
+    Visualization tool must be extendable via plugins implementing various data types and visualization types.

+!!! danger "TODO"
+    Write in these criteria as LD to reuse them.

 ### Self-hostedness